julie-is-late/TensorFlow-Signal-Processing/README.md

 ![alt text](resources/microcontrollers_fft_example.png "fourier transforms and signals")[2]

 However, this is an oversimplification.
-In reality, the frequency chart is adding a dimension to the data, so represnting it in 2D space means that the frequency chart above is only true for a small time cross section of the audio.
+In reality, the frequency chart is adding a dimension to the data, so represnting it in 2D space means that the frequency chart above is only valid for a small time cross section of the audio.
 A real frequency distribution of the sound would look as such.

 ![alt text](resources/frequency_time_data.png "frequency of chello")[3]